Topics, W

 Weyl Algebra > s.a. knots; observables.

-Weyl Gravity > see unified theories; tests of general relativity [light deflection].
+Weyl Gravity > see unified theories of gravity and electromagnetism; tests of general relativity [light deflection].

-Weyl Invariance > same as conformal invariance [usually refers to metric as well as matter]; s.a. mass.
+Weyl Invariance / Symmetry > similar to conformal invariance [but it usually refers both the metric and matter]; s.a. mass.

 * Idea: A differentiable manifold with compatible conformal and projective structures.